 Google Drive is one of the best options available to keep your personal data in sync in sync across multiple devices.
-The service supports multiple versions of OS like Windows, OS X, etc. It’s selective sync feature better known as, Google Drive Selective Sync allows you to chose Google Drive folders you would like to sync to your computer.
+The service supports multiple versions of OS like Windows, OS X, etc. Its selective sync feature is better known as Google Drive Selective Sync allows you to choose Google Drive folders you would like to sync to your computer.

 How to set up Google Drive Selective Sync

 Start Google Drive.
 On a PC, click ‘Start’, go to Programs and select the Google Drive icon.

 Click the Google Drive icon.
 On a PC, the icon can usually be found residing on the taskbar at the bottom right of the screen.

 Next, locate the ‘More’ icon, select it, navigate to Preferences and chose ‘Sync’ Options.

 Now, click to choose the folders or subfolders you want to sync.

 - Sync everything in My Drive

 If you want some of your folders to be synced, select Option 2 by checking the box adjacent to the folder names.